An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Results and Discussion

-FFORMA\_Modified has performed better compared to FFORMA\_Original for all experimental datasets on all error metrics except the median sMAPE and mean MASE of the M4 weekly dataset.
-This indicates that our four base models are more suitable to forecast weekly data than the sub-forecasting models used in the original FFORMA approach.
-However, on the NN5, Kaggle web traffic, and solar datasets, FFORMA\_Modified has not been able to outperform some of the base models, underlining the need to explore other combination approaches.
+FBML\_XGB\_S\_WeekSel has performed better compared with FBML\_XGB\_S\_General across all experimental datasets on all error metrics except the median sMAPE and mean MASE of the M4 weekly dataset.
+This further indicates that the base models in WeekSel are more suitable to forecast weekly data than the sub-forecasting models in the General model pool (Section \ref{sec:weelsel}).
+However, on the NN5, Kaggle web traffic, Traffic and Solar datasets, FBML\_XGB\_S\_WeekSel has not been able to outperform some of the base models, underlining the need to explore other combination approaches.
+Stack\_LR\_S\_Log\_WeekSel outperforms FBML\_XGB\_S\_WeekSel across all datasets on all error metrics except for 7 cases: median sMAPE, mean MASE and median MASE of Ausgrid dataset, and all error metrics on the Dominick dataset.